What Is ESG & What's The Real Purpose Of It? | Environmental, Social & Corporate Governance

 That's persuasive.

-I don't like the idea of being required to go into the military or being required to go into – what's it called?
+I don't like the idea of being required to go into the military or being required to go into, what's it called?

-Where you go for two years abroad.
+What's the where you go for two years abroad?

 Oh, yeah, yeah.

-Study abroad?
+Study abroad.

 Is that what you're talking about?